CALL US: 1 (509) 697-6111

 UPDATES

-Veterinary Hospital Updates - Partially Open Protocols and Services
+Veterinary Hospital Updates

 To Our Dear Clients and Patients,

-Check-in and check-out will be in the lobby as usual.
-To help with efficiency, PRIOR TO YOUR VISIT, please have all records from other clinics emailed to us at pets@selahvet.com.
-This will help us better serve you by allowing us to know what has been going on with your pet since July.
+To help with efficiency, PRIOR TO YOUR VISIT, if you had to go elsewhere, please have all records from other clinics emailed to us at pets@selahvet.com.
+This will help us better serve you by allowing us to know what has been going on with your pet since the fire last July 2023.

 We are so excited to be able to open and serve the community again!